amangandhi001/1921008-PPS/PRACTICAL.md

 x = 10
 y = 5
 ```
-# 19 program to swap two number by call by reference
+# 18.program to swap two number by call by reference
 ```C
 #include <stdio.h>